Tyler-Keith-Thompson/Afluent/README.md

 Afluent is a Swift library that fills the gap between `async/await` and more reactive paradigms.
 As we move away from Combine, there is a need for a library that gives developers the same powerful, fluent feature set for handling sequences and tasks.

 While async/await has simplified asynchronous code, it doesn't offer the full suite of operations for transforming, combining, and error-handling that Combine does.
-For sequences, Afluent re-exports `async-algorithms`.
+For sequences, Afluent re-exports [swift-async-algorithms](https://github.com/apple/swift-async-algorithms).
 For tasks, which emit a single event over time, Afluent introduces a set of methods that bring you the same reactive features you've missed.

 ## Features
 - Fluent, chainable interface
 - A rich set of built-in methods like `map`, `flatMap`, `catch`, `retry`, and many more
 - Built to work seamlessly with Swift's new `async/await` syntax
-- Extends upon `async-algorithms` for sequences
+- Uses upon [swift-async-algorithms](https://github.com/apple/swift-async-algorithms) for sequences

 ## Installation